avoimet-oppimateriaalit-ry/vapaa-matikka-maa9/README.md

 1. Make a new repo with chosen name at GitHub; note: choose not to initialize it!
 2. Clone this repo to a local destination
 3. Rename the local repo to match the GitHub repo you created earlier
-4. Run 'git remote set-url origin https://github.com/\<your username\>/\<name of the repo\>.git
+4. Run 'git remote set-url origin https://github.com/username/repo.git' (replace username and repo appropriately)
-5. Push the local repo to your GitHub repo with 'git push -u origin master>
+5. Push the local repo to your GitHub repo with 'git push -u origin master'
 6. Get the contents of the commons submodule for your local repo with 'git submodule update --init'
 7. Rename file template.tex for whatever you wish the final .pdf to be called
 8. Make the same change for the TARGET parameter in Makefile